 Ilya Fridman is a Senior Data Analyst for the Juvenile Research Team within the Research & Planning Unit.
 He has 5 years of analytics experience, and a B.S. in Applied Math from the Illinois Institute of Technology.
 With a passion for data literacy, he aims to bridge the gap between audience and complex data through clear, concise communication, visualization, and storytelling.
 Ilya grew up in Chicago and moved to Portland in 2016 with his partner and two black cat bros-- Chai and Finny.
 He enjoys making weird sounds with synthesizers and practicing meditation.

 Corie Michaels, Data Visualization Designer

 Corie Michaels is the Data Visualization Designer for the Research and Planning unit of the Department of Community Justice.
-She has a background in graphic design, illustration, community development, and teaching K-12 students as an Artist in Residence.
+She holds a Bachelor of Fine Arts degree from Laguna College of Art and Design, and a background in graphic design, illustration, community development, and teaching K-12 students as an Artist in Residence.
 She has operated a side business painting residential and commercial murals since 2003.
 Corie enjoys spending time outdoors in and around Oregon’s many rivers, with her husband and two Italian greyhounds.

 Katherine Kempany, Data Analyst